VictorLavalle/Java-Academy/Week2/Exam/Java Academy 2023 - Exam Week 2.md

 <img src="./imgs/branches.png" alt="Git branches" style="zoom: 50%;" />

-The basic command to create a new branch in Git is"`git branch`.
+The basic command to create a new branch in Git is `git branch`.
 The command takes the name of the new branch as an argument, like so:

 ```bash
 git branch a-new-branch
 ```

 This creates a new branch called `a-new-branch` that is based on the current branch you are on.
-To switch to the new branch and start working on it, use the command "git checkout" followed by the name of the branch:
+To switch to the new branch and start working on it, use the command `git checkout` followed by the name of the branch:

 ```bash
 git checkout a-new-branch
 ```

 Once you are on the new branch, you can make changes and commit them as usual.
 To see a list of all the branches in the repository, use the command `git branch -a`.
-To switch back to the `main` branch, you can use the command "git checkout `main`"
+To switch back to the `main` branch, you can use the command `git checkout main`.

 You can also create a new branch and switch to it in a single command by using the command